-Dr. Steven B. Haas, MD, MPH, received his education and training at the University of Rochester, Cornell, and Harvard.
+Dr. Steven B. Haas, MD, MPH, received his education and training at Harvard, Cornell and the University of Rochester.
 He is Chief of the Knee Service at Hospital for Special Surgery.
-Dr. Haas speaks nationally and internationally on knee and hip topics, and has more than 50 publications in the orthopedic literature.
+Dr. Haas speaks nationally and internationally on knee and hip topics, and has more than 90 publications in the orthopedic literature.

 American Academy of Orthopedic Surgeons

 One of the goals of Hospital for Special Surgery (HSS) is to advance the science of orthopedic surgery, rheumatology, and related disciplines for the benefit of patients.
 Physicians at HSS may collaborate with outside companies for education, research and medical advances.
 HSS supports this collaboration in order to foster medical breakthroughs; however HSS also believes that these collaborations must be disclosed.

 As part of the disclosure process, this website lists physician collaborations with outside companies if payments were received during the prior year, or if the HSS physician currently receives payment.
 The disclosures are provided by information provided by the physician and other sources and are updated regularly.
 Further information may be available on individual company websites.

 Below are the healthcare industry relationships reported by Dr. Haas as of September 02, 2014.

 By disclosing the collaborations of HSS physicians with industry on this website, HSS and its physicians make this information available to their patients and the public, thus creating a transparent environment for those who are interested in this information.
 Further, HSS’ Conflicts of Interest Policy does not permit physicians to collect royalties on products developed by him/her that are used on patients at HSS.

 Patients should feel free to ask their HSS physicians questions about these relationships.

 MD & MPH, University of Rochester School of Medicine, New York

 Hospital for Special Surgery, Knee Service, New York